mariacmaruch/aliquota/README.md

-Produto financeiro que efetua aplicações e realiza a retenção do imposto de renda no momento do resgate dessas aplicações.
+Produto financeiro que efetua aplicações e realiza a retenção do imposto de renda no momento do resgate.